Brewster Rockit by Tim Rickard for June 26, 2016

 5. Image

-the_dungeoneer Premium Member almost 8 years ago
+the_dungeoneer Premium Member over 8 years ago

 Interesting comments!
 I have learned something new.
 However I need to point out I think he used planet just as a catch all term for the comic as other than Pluto he also included the moon and a star.